The opportunity for tomorrow’s STEM leaders to develop their leadership skills today.

-No, SALT is designed for current graduate students who have completed their second year of their PhD degrees by May 31st, 2017.
+No, SALT is designed for current graduate students who have completed the second year of their PhD degrees by May 31st, 2017.

 11. Are undergraduates, master's students or postdocs eligible to apply?

-No, SALT is designed for current graduate students pursuing PhD degrees in STEM fields who have completed their second year at the time of the application.
+No, SALT is designed for current graduate students pursuing their PhD degrees in the STEM fields, who have completed their second year at the time of the application.

-Yes, SALT will accept applications from both non-US citizen students as and US citizen students.
+Yes, SALT will accept applications from both non-US citizen students and US citizen students.

 13. Are students from outside of NYC eligible to apply for SALT?